rasajna-create/Bureaucracy-Management-Agent/README.md

 - **Answer Agent:** Answers policy questions from college documents and files a ticket when approval is needed.
 Uses Claude Sonnet because it handles long policy text and reasons well about exceptions.
 Talks to College Docs Store and Helpdesk Ticket API.
 -->

-- **[Planner Agent]:** [Parses the user's request, identifies the bureaucracy domain, and breaks it into steps.
+- **Planner Agent:** Parses the user's request, identifies the bureaucracy domain, and breaks it into steps.
 Claude Sonnet — strong structured intent classification.
-Talks to the Requirements Diff Engine and Context Store.]
+Talks to the Requirements Diff Engine and Context Store.
-- **[Tool-Calling Agent]:** [Decides which tool to invoke — vault fetch, RAG rule lookup, or external API (bank, embassy, GST portal).
+- **Tool-Calling Agent:** Decides which tool to invoke — vault fetch, RAG rule lookup, or external API (bank, embassy, GST portal).
 Claude Sonnet with function-calling.
-Talks to Action Gateway and Vector DB.]
+Talks to Action Gateway and Vector DB.
-- **[Reasoning Agent]:** [Diffs what the user has against what's required, ranks missing items, and drafts the plain-language answer.
+- **Reasoning Agent:** Diffs what the user has against what's required, ranks missing items, and drafts the plain-language answer.
 Claude Sonnet.
-Talks to Context Store and Case State Machine.]
+Talks to Context Store and Case State Machine.

 ### 7.2 Services, APIs, Databases & Memory